 - Obtaining fit-for-purpose data for impact assessments

 - Putting learning into practice in your own work.

-Each module includes discussion sessions and hands-on activities.
-Participants will be required to complete and submit a short pre-course activity prior to the start of the workshop.
+Each module included discussion sessions and hands-on activities.
+Participants were required to complete and submit a short pre-course activity prior to the start of the workshop.

-Participant numbers for each workshop are strictly limited to ensure each participant has adequate opportunity to engage with the trainer.
+Participant numbers for each workshop were strictly limited to ensure each participant had adequate opportunity to engage with the trainer.

-This program has been designed for people who have had some experience working on climate change related projects and who need to assess the impacts of the changing climate on their areas of interest.
-Some familiarity with the concepts of climate change science would be useful.
+This program was designed for people who have had some experience working on climate change related projects and who need to assess the impacts of the changing climate on their areas of interest.
+Some familiarity with the concepts of climate change science was desired.

 Our trainers also tailored training for groups of 5 to 20 people, on a fee-for-service basis.